datagrok/modular-git-hooks/README.md

 Note that if you have more than one type of hook named `format-code.sh`, the "short form" will enable or disable all types of them at once.
 This may be useful, for a set of cooperative hooks of multiple types that must be enabled or disabled simultaneously to work properly.
 Just ensure you don't name-conflict with other, unrelated hooks of different hook types.

 Note that if you have set configuration values in *both* "long form" (more specific) and "short form" (less specific) syntax for a hook, the "long form" takes precedence.

-# Theory of operation

-## Hook types

-From the [githooks(5) man page][], the hook types that git cares about are:

-    local hooks:

-        pre-applypatch      \
-        applypatch-msg      |- Invoked by "git am"
-        post-applypatch     /

-        pre-commit          \
-        prepare-commit-msg  |- Invoked by "git commit"
-        commit-msg          |
-        post-commit         /

-        pre-rebase          - invoked by "git rebase"
-        post-checkout       - invoked by "git checkout"
-        post-merge          - invoked by "git merge"
-        pre-push            - invoked by "git push"
-        pre-auto-gc         - may veto "git gc --auto" post-rewrite        - invoked by "git rebase" and "git commit --amend"

-    remote hooks:

-        pre-receive         \
-        update              |- Invoked on remote by "git push" on local post-receive        |
-        post-update         /

-Local hooks fire when performing various git actions in a local repository.
-Remote hooks fire in upstream repositories when using "git push" and similar commands to send updates to them.
-See the [githooks(5) man page][] for more information about how git invokes these scripts.

-Since there are no single hook types that are invoked for both local and remote, it is safe to keep both local and remote hooks in the same repository.

-## Walk-through

-By default, most git hooks are contained within a single executable file.
-When some have been enabled, the repository's hooks directory might look like this:

-    hooks/                  # Before using the modular-git-hooks dispatch mechanism ├── commit-msg*
-    ├── post-update*
-    ├── pre-commit*
-    ├── prepare-commit-msg*
-    └── update*

-We want to perform potentially many different behaviors for each hook, and turn some of those behaviors off for certain repositories.
-If the hooks themselves are managed by git, we don't want git to complain about modified files when developers sharing the hooks repository enable and disable various functionality.

-So, we break each of the monolithic git hooks into a directory containing many modular hooks, and the original hook that git invokes is replaced with a (symlink to a) dispatcher.
-The result looks like this:

-    hooks/                  # After applying this mechanism
-    ├── commit-msg.d/
-    ├── post-update.d/
-    ├── pre-commit.d/
-    ├── prepare-commit-msg.d/
-    ├── update.d/
-    ├── dispatch*
-    ...

-Above, each hook type gets its own directory containing hooks, each of which will be run by `dispatch` when appropriate.
-This should look familiar to anyone who has used Debian's `run-parts` tool.

-To cause git to employ it, each of the hooks that git invokes becomes a symlink to `dispatch`:

-    ...
-    ├── applypatch-msg -> dispatch*
-    ├── commit-msg -> dispatch*
-    ├── post-commit -> dispatch*
-    ├── post-receive -> dispatch*
-    ├── post-update -> dispatch*
-    ├── pre-applypatch -> dispatch*
-    ├── pre-commit -> dispatch*
-    ├── prepare-commit-msg -> dispatch*
-    ├── pre-rebase -> dispatch*
-    ├── pre-receive -> dispatch*
-    └── update -> dispatch*

-`dispatch` need not necessarily live in the repository that collects all your shared hooks, as it does above.
-One might prefer to install `dispatch` at the system level, for example a clone of this project at /opt/lib might result in symlinks to `/opt/lib/modular-git-hooks/dispatch`, as shown in an earlier example.
-Or, your hook scripts repository might add this project as a git submodule.

 ## Developing your own hooks